-St. Joseph's/Candler Center for Oto-Neurology to sponsor 41st annual Neuro-Audiology Seminar
+St. Joseph's/Candler Center for Oto-Neurology to sponsor 41st annual Neuro-Audiology Live Virtual Seminar

-The Center for Oto-Neurology at St. Joseph’s/Candler will once again sponsor the annual Neuro-Audiology Seminar at St. Joseph’s Hospital in Savannah, Ga.
+The Center for Oto-Neurology at St. Joseph’s/Candler is excited to bring back the annual Neuro-Audiology Seminar - this year virtually!
 This will be the 41st year St. Joseph's/Candler has sponsored the seminar.

 This year's topic is Vestibular Disorders: Diagnostic Assessment and Management.
-Seminar dates are April 17-18, 2020.
+The virtual seminar date is April 23, 2021.

 About the Seminar Program